kojoidrissa/python_testing/testing_python_intro/outline.rst

 -  Python's built-in tools
     -  Doctest
     -  Unittest vs Unittest2
+-  Other tools (brief mention)
     -  Nose vs Nose2
     -  Pytest
     -  I'll focus on Python3 tools cuz that's the future.

+*  Methods: primary focus

+    -  How do you write tests?

+        +  Testing Cycle

+            *  Write test, run test
+            *  Test Fails
+            *  Write enough code to pass test
+    -  What are you testing for, specifically?
+    -  What AREN'T/SHOULDN'T you test?
+    -  EXAMPLES GO HERE

+        +  Doctest
+        +  unittest

 Doctest: your first step into testing AND documentation
 -------------------------------------